kingsaint/Wikidata-Descriptions/README.md

 ```
 ## Evaluation
-We used the automatic evaluation script developed by Sharma et al.
+We used the automatic evaluation script developed by [Sharma et al., 2017](https://arxiv.org/pdf/1706.09799.pdf)
-To run evaluation script, use
+To run the evaluation script, use

 ```
 python evaluatation.py <model_name>.csv